redpesk-core/afb-app-manager/docs/installer-protocol.md

 It is an error if the OPERATION given at end line doesn't match the operation given at begin line.

-The operation INSTALL is used for installing packages, the operation REMOVE for removing it.
+The operation ADD is used for installing packages, the operation REMOVE for removing it.

 The lines of the body can be send in unspecified order.